 - We cut our pinewood about, 36″ long x 12″ wide x 3/4″ thick.

-- Grab your Drill /Driver and other supplies such as small water container, towel.
+- Grab your Drill/Driver and other supplies such as a small water container and towel.

-- If there are any dings/nicks in the board you will need wood putty.
+- If there are any dings/nicks on the board you will need wood putty.

 DIY Towel Rack Directions

 - Sand the sides and face of the board.